italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {{figure-details-packet-optical-device}} shows a host packet device from vendor X, which is connected to optical device, equipped with optical pluggables from vendor X and Y. This figure exposes the following internal and external interfaces:

-A. This interface provides the control of host packet functions and optical functions.
-It provides these functions which can be decoupled such that there is no overlap between the optical and packet control functions.
-Note that the YANG data model for the pluggable will be provided at interface (A), i.e., the management interface of the device.
+A. This interface provides the control the host and all it's components.
+Note that the YANG data model addressing pluggable modules will be provided at interface (A), i.e., the management interface of the device.
+In general the HOST can be any devices (packet, OTN etc.) But in specific this draft addresses this when the Host is a packet device.

 B. The CMIS {{CMIS}} defines the communication interface between host devices and optical pluggable modules.
-Looking ahead, an enhanced version of CMIS may emerge, potentially leveraging I3C or alternative protocols based on Ethernet communication within the pluggable.
-This draft will be designed to accommodate any future host-to-pluggable communication mechanisms.

 C. The data flow between the coherent pluggable and the packet data function through this interface.
 This is electrical interface between coherent pluggable and the host. {{building-blocks}} will discuss this in more details.